How to Open a File in Editor from Tracy? (IDE Integration)

 Demos

-Fixing bug:
+Fixing a bug:

 Creating a new file: